-THIRD TEAR MODULES
+THIND TEAK MODULES

 BAFD5Y3 FASHION DESIGN AND TECHNOLOGY 3

 TERMS OF PRESENTATION Year module

 CREDITS 68

 NQF Level 7

 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

 PURPOSE The purpose of this module is develop, explore and integrate reflective and proactive design strategies that can be applied to identify and respond to solving open-complex design problems within a social, economic and environmental context

-OUTCOMES At the end of this module you should be able to: Identify and apply an appropriate theoretical framework suitable to develop a design strategy in response to a social, economic and environmental context.
-Identify a research design framework that supports relevant data collection, synthesis and evaluation methods to develop a chosen design strategy Design and create design solutions that reflect a proactive design strategy in response to an identified need Integrate research, design and technological practices into suitable design solutions within various fashion design situations for social, economic and environmental intentions Communicate and reflect, both visually and textually, a personal Communicate and reflect, both visually and textually, a personal design strategy and a variety of design solutions to meet the needs of an identified end-user.
+At the end of this module you should be able to: Identify and apply an appropriate theoretical framework suitable to develop a design strategy in response to a social, economic and environmental context.
+Identify a research design framework that supports relevant data collection, synthesis and evaluation methods to develop a chosen design strategy OUTCOMES Design and create design solutions that reflect a proactive design strategy in response to an identified need Integrate research, design and technological practices into suitable design solutions within various fashion design situations for social, economic and environmental intentions Communicate and reflect, both visually and textually, a personal design strategy and a variety of design solutions to meet the needs of an identified end-user.